awslabs/graphstorm/examples/graph_prediction/README.md

 predictions.
 Instead of using the `Read-out` operation, we can add a new node, called **super node**, to each subgraph, and link all original nodes of the subgraph to it, but not adding reversed edges.
 With these inbound edges, representations of all original nodes in a subgraph could be easily aggregated to the **super node**.
-And then we can use the **super node** as the repsentation of this subgraph to perform graph level prediciton tasks.
+We can then use the **super node** as the representation of this subgraph to perform graph-level prediction tasks.
 The `super-node` method help us to turn a graph prediction task into a node prediction task.

 In this example, we demonstrate how to process the common graph property prediction dataset